Pune: PMC plans water cuts in parts of city tomorrow

-The Pune Municipal Corporation's (PMC) water supply department announced water cuts for parts of cities on Tuesday and Wednesday due to maintenance work at the Wadgaon Water Purification/Treatment Plant.
+A day after water cuts in the Dhayri area, The Pune Municipal Corporation's (PMC) water supply department announced water cuts for parts of city on Wednesday and Thursday due to maintenance work under Lashkar Water Purification/Treatment Plant at Ramtekadi's Main Pipeline.

+According to the statement, the areas surrounding the Ramtekadi industrial area will be affected.

 The water will be supplied late and with low pressure on Wednesday morning, the PMC informed in a statement.